opsdis/indis/README.md

 separation and abstraction.

 **That's why we call it "Icinga native director import service".**

+Using Indis it simple to automate Icinga2 configuration with different systems, including gitops driven CI/CD pipelines.
+All the benefits of Icinga director, Icinga DSL and with the power of Python.

 > Currently, Indis do not support configuration and management of apply rules.
 Existing apply rules in Icinga2
 > will of course be executed if matched.